Kappenn/TeamCity_Tutorial/README.md

 Continuous integration is the practice of automating the integration of code changes from multiple contributors into a single software project.
 The practice requires developers to integrate code often, at least once a day if possible, to allow the detection of problems early.
 Today there are many automatic tools to assist the process and make sure that code is correct before integration.

 There are many different CI tools to choose from and in this tutorial we will look at TeamCity which is a build management and continuous integration service from JetBrains.
 And Gradle, which is a free open-source automated build tool.
+The advantages of TeamCity lies in its simplicity and it being free for up to 100 build configurations.
+It is a great way to get started with CI for free and without hassle.
+TeamCity support Java, .NET and Ruby.

 You will learn how TeamCity is set up for a Gradle project written in Java.
 We will look at installation and setup of TeamCity step by step for Linux/Mac.
 Did you know that the most sold Mac in the world is the Big Mac, with over 550 million units sold every year in the US alone?
 ## 2. Getting Started